jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts3.md

 ## Overview:

+#### v.5
+>So the man gave them his attention, expecting to get something from them.

+Lord, I repent of making my time with you transactional.
+I know you are my Father in heaven who loves me, knows what I need, cares after my needs, and leads me in this life.
+I repent of solely giving you attention just so I can get something from you.
+Lord, take me back to my first love where all I want is you.
+#jj 12/22/22

 #### v.6
 >Then Peter said, "Silver or gold I do not have, but what I have I give you.
 In the name of Jesus Christ of Nazareth, walk."